digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 There comes a time when you run out of road.
 The good trading conditions likely to appear after the Ukraine crisis are just too far away for us.

 It has certainly been a roller coaster ride.
 I have made my fair share of mistakes over the last twenty years.
-But I don't regret *any* of it.
+But it's been fun. :smile:

 ## A New Beginning